• 54 likes

 Butterblume 5 Butterblume 3 Butterblume 4 Butterblume 6 Butterblume 7 Butterblume 10 Butterblume 9 Butterblume 2 Butterblume 1 Butterblume 8 Butterblume 15 Butterblume 12 Butterblume 13 Butterblume 14 Butterblume 11

-Located at the junction of Mile End and Little Italy, Butterblume has long been one of our favorite spots in the city.
+Located at the junction of Mile End and Little Italy, Butterblume has long been one of our favourite addresses in the city.

-Since opening in 2016, Butterblume’s cuisine has been refined without being fussy.
-The dishes are delicate, with pleasantly surprising subtlety.
-We’re talking fresh, seasonal cuisine here.
-The German maultasche — ravioli stuffed with pork and spinach — are a must every time we go for lunch.
-You’ll also find the walleye crudo, flavored with sumac, lime, and chive blossoms — a true burst of freshness.
+Since opening in 2016, Butterblume’s cuisine has been refined without being pretentious.
+The dishes are delicate, with a pleasantly surprising subtlety.
+We’re talking about fresh, seasonal cooking.
+Their German maultasche ravioli stuffed with pork and spinach are a must every time we go for lunch.
+You’ll also find walleye crudo enhanced with sumac, lime and chive flowers — a true burst of freshness.

 Émilie Bégin took over the kitchen last May.
-“I think I bring a creative and refreshing touch,” she tells us.
-And after tasting her tomato, cucumber, and feta gazpacho, we couldn’t agree more! Émilie’s cooking highlights local and seasonal ingredients.
-Raised in a vegetarian family, she has a special fondness for vegetables in her dishes.
-“When I saw the head chef position open at Butterblume, I instantly knew it was meant to be,” she explains.
-She has always loved the restaurant’s philosophy and their approach to food.
+“I think I’m bringing a creative and refreshing angle,” she confides.
+After tasting her tomato, cucumber and feta gazpacho, we wholeheartedly agree! Émilie’s cuisine highlights local and seasonal products.
+Having grown up in a vegetarian family, she is particularly fond of incorporating vegetables into her dishes.
+“When I saw the chef position was available at Butterblume, I immediately knew it was meant to be,” she explains.
+She has always loved the ethos of the place and the way they work.

-“The lunch and brunch menus are quite similar.
-You can come to Butterblume for a quick bite or a more generous meal — it all depends on what you’re in the mood for,” says Julie Romano, one of the co-owners.
-From Tuesday to Sunday, you can treat yourself to dishes so delicious they border on decadent — banana waffles with mascarpone mousse in the morning or a radicchio and orange tartine with poached egg, house-made roast beef, and Dijon yogurt for lunch.
+“The lunch and brunch menus are very similar.
+At any time, you can come to Butterblume for a small bite or a more substantial meal — it all depends on what you’re in the mood for,” says Julie Romano, one of the co-owners.
+From Tuesday to Sunday, you can treat yourself to dishes so delicious they verge on decadent: banana waffles with mascarpone mousse in the morning, or radicchio and orange tartine with poached egg, house-made roast beef and Dijon yoghurt for lunch.

 Good news for brunch lovers: Butterblume serves brunch every day during the summer!